HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 - For the best experience, and follow the video tutorial above and uncheck 'Auto accept annotation suggestions' when running predictions.
 - After generating the prediction, if you want to create another instance of the same class, you must delete all keypoints and boxes used (as shown in the video) and _refresh the page_.
 If you are only labeling one instance of each class then you do not have to worry about this.
   - This is because, at this moment, AdvancedSAM uses the alias number of the object you are labeling from previous tasks to inform future predictions.
 However, if you want to create a class and not use previous keypoints and rectangles to derive predictions of a previous class, you must delete the previous keypoints and rectangles if labeling a separate instance in the image with the same class.
-- After labelling your object, select the label in the menu and select the type of brush label you would like to give it at the top of your label keys below your image.
+- After labeling your object, select the label in the menu and select the type of brush label you would like to give it at the top of your label keys below your image.
 This allows you to change the class of your prediction.
 See the video for a better explanation.
 - Only the negative keypoints can be used for subtracting from prediction areas for the model.

 Notes for ONNX: